raphael-almazan/Digital-Marketing_Agency-Landing-Page/README.md

 # Digital-Marketing_Agency-Landing-Page
 A simple elegant fully responsive digital marketing agency landing page created with vanilla HTML5, CSS3, JavaScript (ES6).
+The mockup design for this project is created and designed personally using AdobeXD to layout the components to my own liking.
+The images in the project itself are handpicked personally and used strategically to fully replicate the design that I made in AdobeXD.
+You can check out the images in the images folder to see more!!!